The Three Pure Precepts

 Maintaining the wellbeing of the sangha is the mutual responsibility of all its members.
 If you feel the guidelines are not being observed, or simply wish to share your discomfort, please bring those concerns to a member of the EAR Committee.
 Your questions will be taken seriously and examined according to a principled and confidential process.
 We hope that diligent inquiry, honesty, compassion and openness will strengthen our sangha and support this important practice into the future.

 There are many possible consequences to a complaint.
-Healing and reconciliation is the goal.
-But all parties cannot always be satisfied.
-Serious violations, particularly of personal intimacy between leaders or teachers and other members of the sangha, may necessitate interventions possibly including a recommendation to the Teacher’s Council, or in the case of transmitted teachers to the Board, which may include various sanctions including dismissal from leadership or teaching within the Blue Cliff Zen Sangha.
+Healing and reconciliation is the goal, but sometimes all parties cannot be satisfied.
+Serious violations, particularly of personal intimacy between leaders or teachers and other members of the sangha, may necessitate interventions.
+These may include a recommendation to the Teacher’s Council, or in the case of transmitted teachers, to the Board.
+The recommendations may involve various sanctions, including dismissal from leadership or teaching within the Empty Moon Zen community.

-In the course of daily sangha interactions, disagreements, conflicts, misunderstandings and unethical behavior can occur.
+In the course of daily sangha interactions, disagreements, conflicts, and misunderstandings, unethical behavior can occur.
 Often the ethical lines will not be obvious.
-The Ethics and Reconcilliation Committee (EAR Committee) is formed as a standing committee to assist in that process of clarification as well as to pursue more serious allegations.
+The Ethics and Reconciliation (EAR) Committee is formed as a standing committee to assist in that process of clarification as well as to pursue more serious allegations.

-Any member of the sangha is encouraged to bring concerns to any member of the EAR Committee for consultation, support and advice if direct discussion with the person involved has been unsuccessful at reaching resolution.
+Community members are encouraged to bring concerns to any member of the EAR Committee for consultation, support, and advice.

 The number and membership of the EAR Committee is determined by the Board and Guiding Teachers and members are appointed by consensus.
 Tenure is for one year and may be renewed for up to three years.
 After an absence from the EAR Committee for a year, a person may be reappointed.
 Members of this committee may be appointed from the membership or from the larger community, with a general preference for the members to be recruited from outside the community.
-The names of the EAR Committee members are posted on the Blue Cliff Zen website.
+The names of the EAR Committee members will be posted on the Empty Moon Zen website.

-Should an ethical concern arise, the sooner one can consult with a member of the EAR Committee the better if direct discussion with the person involved has been unsuccessful at reaching resolution.
+Should an ethical concern arise, the sooner one can consult with a member of the EAR Committee the better.

 Often a meeting with a single member of the EAR Committee will prove sufficient.
-This can be an opportunity to air a concern and in that conversation often matters are made clear.
-Possibly there is a need for additional consultation.
-This can be mapped out with the EAR Committee member.
+This can be an opportunity to air a concern, and in that conversation, often matters become clear.
+If there is a need for additional consultation, this can be mapped out with the EAR Committee member.

-EAR Committee members will inform other EAR Committee members of matters of concern which have been brought to them.
+EAR Committee members will inform other EAR Committee members of all matters of concern which have been brought to them.
 Details of such matters will be handled with discretion.
 The EAR Committee members will first offer a listening ear and counsel.
-Secondarily, the EAR Committee will facilitate a dialogue between parties.
+Secondarily, the EAR Committee will facilitate a dialogue between parties as described above.

 If a dialogue between the parties does not lead to reconciliation, then the EAR Committee will make recommendations after consultation with the Teachers Council.
 In the case of an issue with transmitted teachers, the EAR Committee recommendations will follow consultation with the Leadership Council.
 The EAR Committee is responsible for the recommendations, which are to be decided upon by majority vote within the Committee.